ImageMagick v6 Examples --

 Of course a Viewport Crop would also do this better, without the extra processing of canvas generation and overlaying that "-flatten" also does.
 It also will not 'expand' the image itself to cover the whole viewport if the image was only partially contained in that viewing window.

-The most common use of the "-flatten" operator is to Remove Transparency from an image.
+A common mis-use of the "-flatten" operator is to Remove Transparency from an image.
 That is to get rid of any transparency that an image may have, but overlaying it on the background color.
+However this will not work when multiple images are involved as as such no longer recommended.

 Mosaic - Canvas Expanding